Writing a Bar Appeal Letter

 Q: My enrollment has been barred.
 What does that mean?

-A: Barred enrollment means that the Academic Standing Committee at your college reviewed your academic record and, based on the grades you have been earning and your academic progress, decided it would be best for you to take time off from the university.
+A: Barred enrollment means that, because your GPA resulted in your being “subject to disqualification,” the Academic Standing Committee at your college reviewed your academic record.
+Finding a history of academic difficulty, the committee decided it would be best for you to take time off from the university.
 You are required to take a specified number of quarters off, after which you may apply for readmission to UCSC.
-During your time off, you are not an active UCSC student, and therefore ineligible for on-campus housing, financial aid, and student benefits.
+During your time off, you are not an active UCSC student, and therefore ineligible for university housing, financial aid, and student benefits.

 Q: What should I do now?

 A: You should carefully read the information about your conditions for readmission.
-If you have questions about this information, contact a College Advisor.
+If you have questions about this information it is in your best interest to contact a College Advisor to discuss your conditions for readmission.

 Q: Can I appeal my barred enrollment?

 A: Yes.
-You may submit a letter of appeal using the instructions and by the deadline stated in your letter of barment.
-Guidelines to help you write your appeal letter are above.
-Your appeal should be addressed to your college provost, and should clearly explain any extenuating circumstances and how you plan to be successful if your bar is rescinded.
+If you would like to appeal your barred enrollment, you may submit a letter of appeal via the instructions in your initial bar notification by the deadline stated in your letter of barment.
+Your appeal should be addressed to your College Provost, and should clearly explain any relevant extenuating circumstances and how you plan to be successful should your bar be overturned.
 Provide any documentation if applicable.
 Late appeals will not be accepted.

 Q: Can I still take classes during UCSC Summer Session?